 - They need to be assured that you will stay afloat during adversity.

 - When they are convinced through your BCP then you will have an investor to back you up.

 4. Remain confident of your responsiveness

 Contingency measures, in this case having a BCP, is the mark of having incredible foresight.
-When it is in place, you and your business are better prepared for any hurdle you may face, whether they are big or small.
+When it is in place, you and your business are better prepared for any hurdle.
+Whether they are big or small.

 You’ve gone through the hardship of starting a business, keeping up with the times and staying afloat against major competitions in the market.
 Don’t let all those efforts go to waste simply because you weren’t prepared enough.

 Implementing the plan and testing regularly can keep the plan up to date with your business growth.
-Maintaining the plan is imperative as you must be able to make changes as your business changes.
+Maintaining the plan is imperative.
+You must be able to make changes as your business changes.
 These steps are continual as seen in the diagram.